TheRiot90/riot-homelab/arma3-server/README.md

 '
 ```

-Expected results with no players: Connected 0, Disconnected 0, Net 0.
+Expected results with no players and no mission: mission active NO, HC should be running NO, HC actually running NO.

 ---